 Pregnancy Symptoms Week Two

-While you may already be mind-boggled, we’re sorry to toss in another wrench.
+While this timing may already feel confusing, we’re sorry to add another layer.
 At week two, you’re now ovulating.
-You will likely experience the common symptoms of this stage, such as light spotting, an increased libido, changes in your cervix and cervical mucus, and pelvic aches.3 Due to hormonal changes, you may even have a better sense of smell.
+You may experience common symptoms of this stage, such as light spotting, an increased libido, changes in your cervix and cervical mucus, and pelvic aches.3 Due to hormonal changes, you may also notice a heightened sense of smell.

 Pregnancy Symptoms Week Three